Zvi Galil: Research

-Galil's research is in the areas of algorithms (particularly string and graph algorithms) complexity, and cryptography.
+Galil's research is in the areas of algorithms, particularly string and graph algorithms, complexity, and cryptography.
 He has also conducted research in experimental design with Jack Kiefer.

 Galil's real-time algorithms are the fastest possible for string matching and palindrome recognition, and they work even on the most basic computer model, the multi-tape Turing machine.
 More generally, he formulated a "predictability" condition that allows any complying online algorithm to be converted to a real-time algorithm.
 With Joel Seiferas, Galil improved the time-optimal algorithms to be space optimal (logarithmic space) as well.

 Galil worked with Dany Breslauer to design a linear-work, O(loglogn) parallel algorithm for string matching, and they later proved it to have the best possible time complexity among linear work algorithms.
 With other computer scientists, he designed a constant-time linear-work randomized search algorithm to be used when the pattern preprocessing is given.

 With his students, Galil designed more than a dozen currently-fastest algorithms for exact or approximate, sequential or parallel, and one- or multi-dimensional string matching.

 Galil worked with other computer scientists to develop several currently-fastest graph algorithms.
-Examples include: maximum weighted matching; trivalent graph isomorphism; minimum weight spanning trees; and tree matching.
+Examples include trivalent graph isomorphism and minimum weight spanning trees.

 With his students, Galil devised a technique he called "sparsification" and a method he called "sparse dynamic programming".
-Both of these led to an increase in the speed of several dynamic graph algorithms.
+The first was used to speed up dynamic graph algorithms.
+The second was used to speed up the computations of various edit distances between strings.

 In 1979, together with Ofer Gabber, Galil solved the previously open problem of constructing a family of expander graphs with an explicit expansion ratio, useful in the design of fast graph algorithms.

 Awards and honors

-In 1995, Galil was inducted as a Fellow of the Association for Computing Machinery for "fundamental contributions to the design and analysis of algorithms and outstanding service to the theoretical computer science community," and in 2004, he was elected to the National Academy of Engineering for "contributions to the design and analysis of algorithms and for leadership in computer science and engineering."
+In 1995, Galil was inducted as a fellow at the Association for Computing Machinery for "fundamental contributions to the design and analysis of algorithms and outstanding service to the theoretical computer science community," and in 2004, he was elected to the National Academy of Engineering for "contributions to the design and analysis of algorithms and for leadership in computer science and engineering."

 In 2005, he was selected as a Fellow of the American Academy of Arts and Sciences.

 In 2008, Columbia University established the Zvi Galil award for student life.
 In 2009, the Columbia Society of Graduates awarded him the Great Teacher Award.

 In 2012, The University of Waterloo awarded Galil with an honorary Doctor of Mathematics degree for his "fundamental contributions in the areas of graph algorithms and string matching."
 In 2020, Academic Influence included Galil in the list of the 10 most influential computer scientists of the last decade, and the advisory board of the College of Computing at Georgia Tech raised over $2 million from over 130 donors to establish an endowed chair named after Galil.
+In 2024, Columbia University awarded Galil an honorary doctorate, and in 2025 the Columbia Engineering Alumni Association awarded him the Michael Pupin Medal for service to the nation in science, technology, or engineering.